BitMiracle/Docotic.Pdf.Samples/Samples/Security/Permissions/README.md

 # Permissions
 This sample shows how to setup user acess permissions for a PDF document.

-There are two passwords types: a "user" and an "owner" password.
-PdfDocument.OwnerPassword property is for an "owner" password and PdfDocument.UserPassword property is for a "user" password.
+To setup user access permissions, the document must be encrypted.

-Opening a PDF document with an "owner" password allows a reader of your document to do everything with opened document.
-Opening a PDF document with a "user" password allows a reader of your document to only perform operation allowed by user access permissions.
+When encrypting with a password, there are two password types: "user" and "owner" passwords.
+Opening a PDF document with an "owner" password allows to do everything with the opened document.
+Opening a PDF document with a "user" password allows only operations specified by the user access permissions.

 User access permissions may be used to disallow printing of document, filling of form fields or other operations.